andrewgazelka/andrewgazelka.github.io/posts/vsc-rust.markdown

 ## `vim`

 In addition, `vim` usage in VSC was quite bad last time I tried, but [VSCode Neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim) works just as well or even better than JetBrain's vim emulator—[IdeaVim](https://github.com/JetBrains/ideavim).

+## terminal
+For some reason, the IntelliJ/CLion terminal is *very* slow, whereas, in VSC, it works just fine... odd.

+# Reasons I prefer IntelliJ/CLion

+- auto-completion is **much** better
+- It feels more like a complete IDE.